-Icon Name Description S Launch Heat Chart Opens the perspective heat chart, which gives a status overview of the registered resources in this perspective.
+Icon Name Description Show/Hide Perspective Resources View Displays or minimizes the Perspective Resources view, which lists registered resources in this perspective.
+E Launch Resource Explorer Opens the resource explorer, which lists reachable resources (both registered and unregistered).
+5 Launch Heat Chart Opens the perspective heat chart, which gives a status overview of the registered resources in this perspective.
 74 Close All Open Views Closes all open and minimized views.
-7 Minimize All Views Minimizes all open views.
-Z Restore All Minimized Views Returns all minimized views to their original size. = Cascade All Open Views Arranges open views to overlap each other.
+7 Minimize All Views Minimizes all open views. 星 Restore All Minimized Views Returns all minimized views to their original size. = Cascade All Open Views Arranges open views to overlap each other.
 Tile All Open Views Vertically Arranges open views in a vertical manner.
-1 Tile All Open Views Horizontally Arranges open views in a horizontal manner.
+T Tile All Open Views Horizontally Arranges open views in a horizontal manner.